MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_9_1Accessinsights.md

 ## Scenario

 Dynamics 365 provides a variety of built-in analytics throughout the application that enables you to view statistics, analytics, and key performance indicators based on your marketing results.
-This lab will review the insights generated from the Cross Sell Campaign and the Business After Hours Event
+This lab will review the insights generated from the Cross Sell Campaign and the Business After Hours Event.

 ## Lab Overview